 - Fresh lime wedges

 - Fresh coriander/cilantro leaves, whole or finely chopped

 You won’t need a separate sauce because this shredded beef is so juicy and saucy.

-So really, if you have a batch of this Mexican Beef on hand, then you’re just 15 minutes away from THIS taco spread because all you have to make is the Pido de Gallo (and if that’s all too hard, just slice some tomatoes!!) – Nagi x
+So really, if you have a batch of this Mexican Beef on hand, then you’re just 15 minutes away from the taco spread pictured above because all you have to make is the Pico de Gallo (and if that’s all too hard, just slice some tomatoes!!) – Nagi x

 Watch how to make it

 - 1 1/2 tbsp chipotle powder , adjust spiciness to taste (Note 5)

 - 1 tbsp dried oregano

 - 1 tsp All Spice powder (ground All Spice)

 - 1 tsp coriander powder